 Often times we don’t know which direction we need to go in with our work life.
-There are an infinite amounts of directions to go in to mold our future life situation and this sometimes leaves us clueless causing us a great deal of harm within society.
+There are an infinite number of directions to go in to mold our future life situation, and this sometimes leaves us clueless, causing us a great deal of harm within society.

 “What if this work I do is meaningless or not worth it?” the mind tends to ask.

 “The outward work will never be puny if the inward work is great.” – Meister Eckhart

 When you begin from within (emptiness), and make the focal point of your life this conscious silence, then even the randomness of life actions will be significant.

 When you become empty inside, or let the silent mind happen, that is looking within, as its consciousness (the inner reality) observing outwardly, in pure neutrality.